fenago/ml-bootcamp/Lab_2.md

 Using the model to predict car prices

-In chapter 1, we talked about supervised machine learning, in which we teach machine learning models how to identify patterns in data by giving them examples.
+In lab 1, we talked about supervised machine learning, in which we teach machine learning models how to identify patterns in data by giving them examples.